batteries-included/batteries-included/static/src/content/technical_design/major_parts_install.md

   command line application.
 - `cli/src/tasks` These are small composabile bits of functionality that do one thing during install or debugging.
-- `cli/src/commands` These implement the commands that are dirrectly callable from the command line.
+- `cli/src/commands` These implement the commands that are directly callable from the command line.
 Currently only `dev`.

 ## Control Server